jens-mu/keep-in-touch-with-judy/README.md

 # Judy Interactive Chat (JIC)

-An immersive expansion for *Cyberpunk 2077* that introduces a dynamic messaging system for Judy Alvarez and Male V. This mod focuses on expanding the post-romance interaction (and platonical friendship) with a touch of melancholy inspired by *Blade Runner* and technical vibes from *WarGames*.
+An immersive expansion for *Cyberpunk 2077* that introduces a dynamic messaging system for Judy Alvarez and Male V. This mod focuses on expanding the post-romance interaction (and platonical friendship).

 ## 🌟 Overview